wagtail-packages/wagtail-qrcode/README.md

 ## Wagtail QRCode URLS

-You should include the wagtail-qrcode urls in your site urls.
+Include the wagtail-qrcode urls in your site urls.

-The url provides the redirect endpoint when the qr-code is scanned.
+The url provides the redirect endpoint for when the qr-code is scanned and viewed in a browser.

 ```python
 urlpatterns = [